open-feature/go-sdk-contrib/CONTRIBUTING.md

 make workspace-init
 ```

-To sync go.work with current modules,
+To sync `go.work` with the current modules, run:

 ```shell
 make workspace-update